skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 ## GenStudio

+### Bug Fixes

+- **Access to Update Password Page**: Fixed an issue where the Update Password page was not accessible when password authentication was disabled.

+## Control Center

 ### New Features

 - **Media Display in Snapshots**: Enabled viewing of media files within snapshots for enhanced content review.